iotserver24/codex/website/docs/faq.md

 A: See the [AI Models](models) section for a comprehensive list of 25+ supported models.

 **Q: Are there free AI models available?**
 A: Yes!
-Pollination AI provides 23+ free models, plus there are free tiers available for Google Gemini and OpenRouter.
+CodeX Provider offers 23+ free models, plus there are free tiers available for Google Gemini and OpenRouter.

 **Q: Can I use local AI models?**
 A: Yes, CodeX supports Ollama and LM Studio for running models locally on your machine.